ninchat/ninchat-api/api.md

 		...
 	}

 If set, the value of `channel_status` will be "unread" or "highlight".
+The `message_time` is the time of the latest message.

 ### `channel_joined`